CodingItWrong/codingitwrong.com/workshops/rnweb/index.md

        <StatusBar style="auto" />
 ```

-So far, everything looks just the same.
+If you look in the app, the look has changed.
+This is Material Design 2.

 But now let's set that theme color.
 You can pick any vibrant color.
 Here's what I chose:

 ```diff
  import {MD2DarkTheme, MD2LightTheme} from 'react-native-paper';